earthspecies/voxaboxen/README.md

 # sound_event_detection

 Requires `torch > 2.0` and the corresponding version of torchaudio.
+Other requirements can be installed with `pip intall -r requirements.txt`.
+To use audio in formats such as `mp3` and `flac` you may need to `apt install ffmpeg` (or `conda install ffmpeg` if using conda).

 ## Example usage: